-As president of Penn Highlands Elk, I believe deeply in what we are setting forth in support of the Community Health Needs Assessment (CHNA).
+As president of Penn Highlands Huntingdon, I believe deeply in what we are setting forth in support of the Community Health Needs Assessment (CHNA).
 I would like to take this opportunity to share with you my thoughts and support on the goals we are working toward and the enormous enthusiasm that drives our continued work.

-Penn Highlands Elk employees, friends of Penn Highlands Healthcare and local community members have been the hospital's voice in educating and gaining support for CHNAs initiatives, programs and services.
+Penn Highlands Huntingdon employees, friends of Penn Highlands Healthcare and local community members have been the hospital's voice in educating and gaining support for CHNAs initiatives, programs and services.

-Penn Highlands Elk remains steadfast in the delivery of care and outreach efforts.
+Penn Highlands Huntingdon remains steadfast in the delivery of care and outreach efforts.
 The COVID-19 pandemic has considerably impacted program initiatives.
 Penn Highlands Healthcare system continues to be dedicated to all healthcare services that are imperative to the community residents.
 Today, our goals are even more "concrete," as we look with considerable hope and anticipation toward the future.
-We have improved healthcare for all of us which reflects the excellence of care that has already been provided and demonstrates the need for the entire community's support of this vital resource.
+We have improved healthcare for all of us which reflects the excellence of care that has already been provided and demonstrates the need for the whole community's support of this vital resource.

-I invite you to join in supporting the Penn Highlands Elk CHNA, our vision and the future of healthcare in our Community.
+Penn Highlands Huntingdon is a beacon of hope, providing exceptional care for all who come through our doors.
+I invite you to join in supporting the Penn Highlands Huntingdon CHNA and the future of healthcare in our community.